amirmasoudabdol/Bilbo/docs/examples/baker_et_al_2012.md

 $$

-This design can be expressed in the following json
+This design can be expressed using a Linear Model data strategy as follow:

 ??? example "Configuration: _Data Strategy_"
     ```json